subzerocks/MKMEye/README.md

 #### The GUI has 5 Hokeys

-Q - check the cam identified card against the mkm database, the mkm match will be shown in the top right corner W - If the identified card is not yours or a reprint of the target, use this key to iterate through the possible matches S - Put the card on MKM for sale, the card will be listed on MKM directly L - add to List
+- (q) check the cam identified card against the mkm database, the mkm match will be shown in the top right corner
+- (w) If the identified card is not yours or a reprint of the target, use this key to iterate through the possible matches
+- (s) Put the card on MKM for sale, the card will be listed on MKM directly
+- (l) add to List

 I am using MKMEye regulary at the moment and it works very well for me.
 I hope you enjoy this software as much as I do.